 In any event, I think it fair to say Mrs H should simply have been unable to complete this transaction.
-I don't think any SIPP operator, acting properly, would have dealt with Caledonian and such a business model.
+I don't think any SIPP operator, acting properly, would have dealt with Caledonian.

 Options might argue that another SIPP operator would've accepted Mrs H's application, had it declined it.
 But I don't think it's fair and reasonable to say that Options shouldn't compensate Mrs H for her loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found it did.